minorg/minorgordon.net/_posts/2020-06-18-if-a-thing-is-worth-doing.md

 Most people don't have that attitude.
 They put in the minimal effort to accomplish the task and get the reward.
 Their standards rise and fall with their circumstances.
 They cut corners, do things at the last minute, focus on the superficial, make it up as they go along.
 They are secretly proud of the fact that they got away with it one more time.

-I see that and I think that the thing they're getting away with is cheating themselves of their own potential.
+I see that and I think that what they're getting away with is cheating themselves of their own potential.
 Why are they holding back?

 Of course there are often situations where you simply have to do things and your heart is not in them.
 What distinguishes a professional from a dilettante is a commitment to doing a job well, even if you don't fully believe in it.
 You don't make excuses to yourself or other people as to why you didn't try your best.